 When selecting plants for landscaping your pool, consider:

-- How easy you need it to be to maintain
+- How easy you need them to be maintained

 - How much privacy you’d like from your neighbours